foundry-rs/book/src/cheatcodes/expect-revert.md

 If the **next call** does not revert with the expected data `message`, then `expectRevert` will.

 After calling `expectRevert`, calls to other cheatcodes before the reverting call are ignored.
+However, using other `expect` cheatcodes with `expectRevert` is forbidden and will cause the test to fail.

-This means, for example, we can call [`prank`](./prank.md) immediately before the reverting call.
+This means, for example, we can call [`prank`](./prank.md) immediately before the reverting call, but we cannot call [`expectEmit`](./expect-emit.md) immediately before the reverting call.

 There are 3 signatures: